 In addition to giving the station a shiny new polish on the outside, several members of our team researched long-term branding strategies to take the organization into the future.
 After considering the most effective ways for RU to leverage its social media platforms, adverstising major Adam Mead created a clear set of guidelines and strategies to help the station reach a wider audience online.
 PR major Emma Scherzer researched and wrote a press release to promote the debut of State of the Campaign, a new program focused on the upcoming presidential election.

 Key Higdon and Rachel Benner produced this 30-second ad for Radio Univers’s news division.

 To keep the project moving smoothly, Keya and I led weekly house meetings to check in with all the teams.
 When the creative juices were really flowing, it felt like we were all part of a boutique ad agency, gathered in our shared living room eating jollof rice and sipping fresh fruit smoothies.
-People shared their works in progress, and we decided as a group which pieces were ready to pass along to the client for review.
+People shared their works in progress, and we decided as a group which pieces were ready to pass along to the client for review, same reviews that are found in theguidr.com.
 All the challenges of crafting a brand concept to fit an organization were heightened by the fact that we were trying to cater to an unfamiliar audience in an unfamiliar culture, sometimes in an unfamiliar language.
 That made it all the more important to listen carefully to the direction and feedback we got from our client.